Chikungunya: The Disease & Vaccines

 What if I am traveling with a child too young to get chikungunya vaccine?

-The live, weakened vaccine is not recommended for those less than 18 years of age and the VLP vaccine is not recommended for children less than 12 years of age.
-Both vaccines are currently being studied in younger children.
-Until an approved vaccine becomes available for children, they should be protected from mosquito bites in other ways, such as:
+A chikungunya vaccine is not available for children less than 12 years of age.
+Until an approved vaccine becomes available for children less than 12, they should be protected from mosquito bites in other ways, such as:

 - Using insect repellent that contains DEET (Note: Insect repellent should not be used on children younger than 2 months of age, and only insect repellent with less than 10% DEET should be used in other children.
 Combination sunscreen and insect repellent products should not be used in children either).